 Technical data, such as information on physical properties and residual contents of PVC, polyolefins and metals, were provided for the input materials (i.e. washed and dried flakes, step 1).
 These are produced mainly from PET containers, e.g. bottles, previously used for food packaging, collected through post-consumer collection systems.
-However, a small fraction may originate from non-food applications, such as bottles for soap, mouthwash or kitchen hygiene agents.
-According to the applicant, the collection system and the process are managed in such a way that in the input stream this fraction will be not more than 5%, as recommended by the EFSA CEF Panel in its 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET intended to be used for manufacture of materials and articles in contact with food' (EFSA CEF Panel, 2011).
+However, a small fraction may originate from non-food applications, e.g. bottles from window cleaner or shampoo.
+According to the applicant, the collection system and the process are managed in such a way that in the input stream this fraction will be no more than 5%, as recommended by the EFSA CEF Panel in its 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET intended to be used for manufacture of materials and articles in contact with food' (EFSA CEF Panel, 2011).

 The process is adequately described.
-The washing and drying of the flakes from the collected PET (step 1) is conducted in different ways, depending on the plant and, according to the applicant, this step is under control.
+The washing and drying of the flakes from the collected PET (step 1) is conducted in different ways, depending on the plant, and, according to the applicant, this step is under control.
 The Starlinger iV+ technology comprises drying and crystallisation (step 2), extrusion and crystallisation (step 3) and SSP (step 4).
 The operating parameters of temperature, residence time, pressure and air flow have been provided to EFSA.